fvrests/.dev/content/projects/lavender.md

 ![options panel showing settings for colors, units, layout and location](/lavender/lavender-options@2x.png)

-_User-customizable units, theming & layout options_
+_Customizable units, theming & layout options for the refined user_

 ## Relevant skills

 -   VueJS & Vue composition API
 -   State management with Vuex
 -   Asynchronous data fetching from external APIs
-    -   Also, trying not to overload a free API limit (aka playing with 🔥)
+    -   Also, trying not to overload a free API limit (aka playing with 🔥 aka pls help me)
 -   Building & publishing a Chrome extension